End Point Assessment

 Is the EPA the same for all apprenticeship standards?

 The format of the EPA varies between standards.
 The Employer Trailblazer Group that develops a particular standard and EPA Plan determines the best methods of assessment to use to confirm occupational competence.
-The EPAO that can offer delivery of the EPA must follow the methods of assessment identified in the EPA Plan.
+The EPAO offering delivery of the EPA must follow the approved methods of assessment identified in the EPA Plan.

 What is the cost of EPA?

-The funding provided by government for an apprenticeship is to help cover the cost of on-programme training delivered by a provider and EPA delivered by an EPAO.
-When the employer agrees the cost of an apprenticeship with a provider, 20% of the government funding is held back to cover the cost of EPA.
-The actual cost of EPA for a particular apprenticeship is agreed between the employer and the AAO, and will include such factors as volume of apprentices requiring EPA, the methods of assessment and independent assessors required for the delivery and the location and venue.
-Once the cost of EPA has been agreed, the employer will advise their provider, and the provider is required to put in place contractual arrangements for the EPA delivery with the EPAO selected by the Employer.
+The funding provided by Government for an apprenticeship is to help cover the cost of on-programme training delivered by a provider and EPA delivered by an EPAO.
+When the employer agrees the cost of an apprenticeship with a provider, up to 20% of the Government funding is held back to cover the cost of EPA.
+Once the cost of EPA has been agreed, the employer will advise their provider, and the provider is required to put in place contractual arrangements for the EPA delivery with the EPAO selected by the employer.

 When should an employer select the EPAO for the EPA of an apprenticeship standard?

-For more information or to appoint NSAN EPAO for your EPA contact us NuclearEPAO@nsan.co.uk
+For more information or to appoint NSAN EPAO for your EPA contact us via NuclearEPAO@nsan.co.uk